Eligibility for Alternative Testing Accommodations

 Students are responsible for requesting and scheduling each exam they want to take in the PASS Office.
 A request to take an exam in PASS must be made at least one full week prior to the exam date, as stated in the Academic Catalog.
 Once the request is made, an Alternative Test Request form will be generated for the student to bring to their instructor to sign.
 They are advised to take the form to the very next class for their instructor’s signature.

 Students will not be able to take their exams in PASS if they haven’t requested the accommodation within the required time frame.
 Students are encouraged to schedule exams prior to the deadline, especially for courses that meet once a week.
 Finals must be scheduled by the Monday prior to the start of finals.
+No Exceptions.

 It is at the discretion of the faculty member to determine if they have enough time or not to get the exam ready and to PASS.
 In the event that the student does not bring the form to the very next class or make arrangements to meet with or contact their professor, the student can be asked to take the exam in class without accommodations.